 The company maintains a regular dialogue with community representatives for its projects and operates a Grievance Redress Mechanism to address grievances / complaints.

 Sharing knowledge

-Awareness campaigns on projects activities have been carried out as per the respective project's development phase (f.e.
-Moglice reservoir creation, Banja reservoir operation).
+Awareness campaigns on projects activities have been carried out as per the respective project's development phase (for example Moglice & Banja HPPs operation).

 Labour practices